How to Start Learning Spanish: 6 Steps to Begin Your Learning Journey

-By choosing to learn Spanish, you’ve opened up a whole new universe of possibilities.
+Did you know that by choosing to learn Spanish, you’ve opened up a whole new universe of possibilities?

-Spanish is one of the easiest languages to learn.
-It’s also one of the top-ranked languages to learn.
-And to make this a trifecta, it’s the third most spoken language on this planet (and it’s probably also the third most spoken form of communication in this galaxy, as far as we know).
-And if you only go by native speakers, it’s the number two language on Earth!
+Spanish is one of the easiest languages, as well as one of the top-ranked languages, to learn.
+And to make this a trifecta, it’s the third most spoken language on this planet!

 Are you ready?